Board of Fire Commissioners

 Kimberly Calman-McMurray (Vice-Chair)

-Kimberly McMurray grew up in Whatcom County.
+Commissioner McMurray grew up in Whatcom County.
 She attended K-12 and graduated from the Meridian School District.
 She went on to attend Northwest Nazarene University where she earned her Bachelors degree in Business Administration.
 After graduation she worked for the Seattle Pacific University Athletic Department.

 What do your NWFR Commissioners do?